 Academicians are beginning to delve more into customer experience research.
 Becker & Jaakkola posit that for the past decade, customer experience has enjoyed remarkable attention in both marketing practice and research.
 The increased academic call for research in customer experience has resulted in a dramatic increase in academic publications and significant advancements in scholarly understanding of customer experience.

 Despite this abundance in research and publications and the conviction by business leaders that mastery of customer experience is key to competitiveness, most scholarly research is still unused in organisations.
-We forecast that there will be a major shift in the way in which the products of scholarly research in customer experience are used in development of new customer experience strategies and technologies.
+We forecast that there will be a major shift in the way in which the products of scholarly research in customer experience are used in the development of new customer experience strategies and technologies.

 We expect more corporate leaders to translate the products of academic research into actionable strategies for their firms.
 Consultancy firms will likely take the lead in this area.
 We also forecast a simplification of these publications to language that is easier for business by authors and bloggers.